Metrics (Prometheus)

 scrape every 15 seconds.

-instrumented in ongoing releases; track progress in
+instrumented in ongoing releases; check CHANGELOG.md under

 Enabling